aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to PPSX within C++ Applications" h2="Convert SVG to PPSX within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate SVG to PPSX conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export SVG to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate SVG to PPSX conversion feature inside your C++ applications.
+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+PPSX (PowerPoint Open XML Slide Show) is a presentation file format used by Microsoft PowerPoint.
+It is based on the Open XML format and stores slides in the form of a slideshow.
+Therefore, it is necessary to convert SVG to PPSX in order to use the SVG images in a PowerPoint presentation.

+<h2>How Aspose.Total helps for svg to ppsx conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides a comprehensive set of file processing features.
+It includes APIs for manipulating PDF, Word, Excel, PowerPoint, Outlook, and Email formats.
+It also includes APIs for manipulating images, barcodes, and OCR.
+With Aspose.Total for C++, you can easily export SVG to PPTX by using Aspose.PDF for C++ and then convert PPTX to PPSX by using Aspose.Slides for C++.
+Both APIs come under Aspose.Total for C++ package.

+The process of converting SVG to PPSX is quite simple.
+First, you need to export SVG to PPTX by using Aspose.PDF for C++.
+This API provides a wide range of features for manipulating PDF documents.
+It allows you to convert SVG to PPTX with just a few lines of code.
+Secondly, you can use Aspose.Slides for C++ to convert PPTX to PPSX.
+This API provides a wide range of features for manipulating PowerPoint presentations.
+It allows you to convert PPTX to PPSX with just a few lines of code.

+Therefore, Aspose.Total for C++ is the perfect solution for integrating SVG to PPSX conversion feature inside your C++ applications.
+It provides a comprehensive set of file processing features and allows you to easily export SVG to PPTX and then convert PPTX to PPSX with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}